Chain Reaction (game show): Season one

-In the first 30 episodes, if a team got seven correct answers, they would double their money from the main game; if they got ten correct, the main game winnings were tripled.
-For the following 35 episodes, the requirements were reduced to only five and seven correct answers, respectively.
+In the first 29 episodes, if a team got seven correct answers, they would double their money from the main game, if they got ten correct, the main game winnings were tripled.
+For the following 36 episodes, the requirements were reduced to only five and seven correct answers, respectively.

 Season two

 A new format was introduced for season two.
 The guesser sat in a chair with his/her back to the clue-givers and held a signaling button to ring in.
 When the guesser rang in, the clock stopped for up to three seconds while the guesser gave his/her answer.
 If the team guessed five correct answers in 60 seconds, they earned an additional $5,000.
 If not, they were given $100 for each correct answer.

 2015 (Superchain)

-In Catherwood's endgame, the winning team had 45 seconds to guess seven more words.
-To start, a keyword was given, the seven words involved connect to that word.
+In Catherwood's bonus round, the winning team had 45 seconds to guess seven more words.
+To start, a keyword was given, and the seven words involved connected to that word.
 Then on each word, the first three letters were given one at a time.
 A correct answer moved on to the next word.
 The team could pass on a word if they were stuck and then must go back to it if there was time left on the clock.
-Guessing all seven words correctly won $5,000.
+Guessing all seven words correctly won an additional $5,000.